How do you pick a major, decide on classes and stay on the right track? Select the topics below to find answers.

 Our specialty facilities include the 105-seat Donald E. Bianchi Planetarium, which recreates the night sky on a dome ceiling.
 The National Center on Deafness offers services to CSUN's large population of deaf and hard-of-hearing students, and contains one of the nation's largest collections of books, journals, and other materials on the history and education of the deaf.
 Disability Resources and Educational Services offers a range of accommodations, from note-takers to adaptive technology, for CSUN students with visible and hidden disabilities.
 The Department of Kinesiology's Center of Achievement, through adapted physical activity, is an internationally recognized teaching and therapeutic facility.
 The center offers aquatic and land-based programs for people with chronic or temporary disabilities and serves as a training environment for students.

-In January 2011, the campus community welcomed the grand opening of the Valley Performing Arts Center.
+In January 2011, the campus community welcomed the grand opening of the The Soraya (formerly named the Valley Performing Arts Center).
 Located on Nordhoff Street near the main campus entrance, the contemporary structure is the largest performing arts center in the San Fernando Valley.
 It features a 1,700-seat performance space, a black-box theater, rehearsal rooms and labs.

 Sign up for a campus tour to check us out in person.

 CSUN offers more than 60 undergraduate programs.
 If you don't know what to major in, don't fret — you may remain undeclared until you earn 60 units and reach junior status.
 Until then, we have plenty of resources to guide you toward the appropriate major.